-We’re also the only locally governed, Idaho-based, not-for-profit health system with a network of six full service medical centers, five cancer centers, the state's only children's hospital, and more than 100 physician clinics and diagnostic centers serving communities throughout southern Idaho, eastern Oregon, and northern Nevada.
+We’re Idaho’s largest private employer, with more than 17,000 employees and a medical staff of more than 1,200 physicians and 700 advanced practice providers.
+We’re also the only locally governed, Idaho-based, not-for-profit health system, with eight full service medical centers, five cancer centers, the state's only children's hospital, and more than 200 physician clinics and diagnostic centers serving communities throughout southern Idaho, eastern Oregon, and northern Nevada.

-St. Luke’s Boise and Meridian hospitals, St. Luke's MSTI cancer centers, and our Treasure Valley clinics have achieved Magnet Recognition four times by the American Nursing Credentialing Center (ANCC).
-Of the approximately 5,000 hospitals in the U.S., just 419, or 8%, have achieved Magnet designation, and only 30 have earned the designation four or five times.
+St. Luke’s Boise and Meridian hospitals and urgent cares, ambulatory clinics, surgery centers, cancer centers, and inpatient rehabilitation unit have achieved Magnet Recognition five times by the American Nursing Credentialing Center (ANCC).
+Of the approximately 6,100 hospitals in the U.S., just 589, or 9.6%, have achieved Magnet designation, and fewer than 25 have earned the designation five times.